 Overview & History

-The SR 429 also greatly enhances access to the Florida’s Turnpike and area attractions.
+The State Road 429 also greatly enhances access to the Florida’s Turnpike and area attractions.

 The expressway features CFX’s first “open-road tolling” system for travelers using E-PASS or other accepted electronic transponders.
 Under the new design, E-PASS customers pay tolls automatically while traveling under gantries on the expressway.
 Customers who prefer to pay with cash must stop at conventional tollbooths.